 *This post is sponsored by Hidden Iceland, a company that specializes in planning personalized trips to Iceland with small groups.
 This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.
 Thank you for your support!

-How to Plan a Trip to Iceland with Kids
+Planning a Family Trip to Iceland

 So here are a few tips that we always offer to families visiting Iceland with kids, wanting that perfect experience:

 I am of course a little biased since I run an immersive travel company, Hidden Iceland, that specializes in Iceland trips, but to be honest, Iceland is far bigger than it seems.
 (It’s around the same size as England).